bedita/php-sdk/README.md

     $response = (array)$client->getObject('website-footer', 'folders'); // arguments passed are int|string $id, string $type
 ```

-You can also use `get(string $path, ?array $query = null, ?array $headers = null)` to retrieve a list of resources or objects or a single resource or object
+You can also use `get(string $path, ?array $query = null, ?array $headers = null)` to make an explicit GET api call, specifying the complete request path.
+This is the correct way to call special endpoints like `/home` or `/status` for instance (GET calls that are not used to retrieve objects o resources).

 ```php
     // get api status